nsengupta/flink-streaming-experiments/README.md

 While my self-education continues, I am trying to chronicle my journey in a blog (http://blogoloquy.blogspot.com) which accompanies the code in this repository.

+The datafiles mentioned in the blog, are a part of this repository.